-Access to the site is from Tinsley Drive.
-There are no problems with ingress and egress at the site.
-See the aerial photo.
+Access to the Kathryn/Cooper and Elliott sites is from Irwin Bridge Road.
+There are no problems with ingress and egress.
+See the aerial photos for details of how the buildings at each site relate to the roads.

 C.10 Observed Visible Environmental or Other Concerns